15 Project 4 - Developing an image filter

 3. using spng_set_png_file() to specify the FILE object that reads the PNG file that we are going to use.

 Every operation in libspng is made through a “context object”.
 In our snippet below, this object is ctx.
-Also, to perform an operation over a PNG file, we need to specify which PNG file we are referring to.
+Also, to perform an operation over a PNG file, we need to specify which exact PNG file we are referring to.
 This is the job of spng_set_png_file().
 We are using this function to specify the file descriptor object that reads the PNG file that we want to use.

 const c = @cImport({